ArminZ/ANR_Scoring_And_Visualisation/README.md

 * Additional functionality ('Route Generator')
 * Documentation, including the important subjects map conversion/map import, and parcour creation/import

+#### Version 2.0.0

+* Move from EF 6.1 database-first to EF 6.1 Code-first and implemented Migration
+* This will allow to keep existing database files from previous version compatible and include more tables/fields as required on code side
+* Removal of unused code, some rework on the grapical side
+* Disabled old Beta-code for Route generation

 ---
 #### What is new in this version?